REST connector

 }

-Secrets are not like regular variables and must be wrapped in double quotes ("
+Secrets are not like regular variables and must be wrapped in double quotes (") when used in an expression.

-Http Headers
+HTTP Headers

-Similarly to the Query Parameters, the Http Headers can be specified using the FEEL Map data type.
+Similarly to the Query Parameters, the HTTP headers can be specified using the FEEL Map data type.

 = {